 I have no constraints, no demands, no schedules.
 I can move at a whim.
 I can decide to stay an extra day if it means connecting with people I care about and having those richer experiences.

-Where we stayed in New Orleans, LA
+Where to Stay in New Orleans, LA

 Finding a campground in New Orleans was not easy.
 Most are not family-friendly and are in unsafe neighborhoods (as the reviews say).